wolfSSL/wolfssh/README.md

 Server said: Hello, wolfSSH!

-If you want to see inter-operability with OpenQauntumSafe's fork of OpenSSH, you can build and execute the fork while the echoserver is running.
+If you want to see interoperability with OpenQauntumSafe's fork of OpenSSH, you can build and execute the fork while the echoserver is running.
 Download the release from here: